null138/se-skybox-generator/README.md

 <img src="preview.png" alt="preview" width="700">

 # Features
-- Converts images to skybox using Panorama to Cubemap by Lucas Crane (jaxry).
-- Utilizes VTFCmd from VTFLib by (Neil "Jed" Jedrzejewski and Ryan "Nemesis" Gregg) for file conversion.
 - Automatically slices images into six cubemap faces.
 - Provides a real-time preview of the complete skybox.
 - Saves as .vtf and .vmt files.